antronerds/r2-tutorials/docs/Multiple_Datasets.md

 	[**Figure 5: Anova test for the selected datasets.**](_static/images/megasampler/MultipleDatasets_Anova.png)

-By default de megasampler graph is plotted in a so called Box plot representation.
-If the "add scatter" option is ticked in the gear box the signals of the separate samples are plotted; a quickly interpretable graph.
+By default the megasampler graph is plotted in a so called Box plot representation.
+If the "add scatter" option is ticked in the gear box the signals of the separate samples are plotted.

 ![](_static/images/megasampler/MultipleDatasets_boxplots.png "Figure 6: YCC expression levels in 15 datasets covering 2174 samples.")